mark-watson/PythonAIBook/manuscript/Chess.md

 - **TT_ALPHA** (1): The score is an upper bound.
 The true value is at most this.
 If it is `\leq \alpha`$, we can return it.
 - **TT_BETA** (2): The score is a lower bound.
 The true value is at least this.
 If it is `\geq \beta`$, we can return it.

 These flags arise from alpha-beta cutoffs.
-When a beta cutoff occurs, we know the true value is at least `best_score` but we do not know the exact value — the search was cut short.
+When a beta cutoff occurs, we know the true value is at least `best_score` but we do not know the exact value; the search was cut short.
 Storing it as a lower bound (TT_BETA) lets us use it in future searches: if the lower bound is already `\geq \beta`$, we can cut off immediately.

 The lookup logic at the top of the search function checks the flag and uses the cached score only if it is safe to do so: